In a lot of ways, Texans are like the wonderful folks from my great home state of West Virginia.

 Now, let’s talk about the Cowbilly Bowl.

-However, the common thread between the West Virginians and Texans is FedEx.
-Several of the 18 members either currently work at FedEx or retired from FedEx.
+The common thread between them — aside from being avid Mountaineers or Longhorn fans — is FedEx.
+Several of the members currently work at FedEx or retired from FedEx.

 To make the Cowbilly Bowl official, they created a logo, which many sported on their shirts and jackets.
 Three of the guys even bought an old school bus they transformed into a rockin’ tailgating bus.
 Check it out.

-Dave and I ran into them Friday night at The Blind Pig on East 6th Street, which was the official WVU Alumni bar.
-Since the alumni tailgate was sold out, we were just going to wing tailgating Saturday morning with our friends Steve and Jill.
+Dave and I ran into them Friday night at The Blind Pig on East 6th Street, the official WVU Alumni bar.
+Since the alumni tailgate was sold out, we were going to wing tailgating Saturday morning with our friends Steve and Jill.

 Last year, West Virginia fan Pat Reed had to wear a Longhorns football uniform.
 He actually got to go on Mountaineer field, where he high-fived all the Texas players.
 He then watched the game from his stadium seat – while wearing a Longhorns uniform.